-Further information is set out in our SEN Policy (enclosed within our Inclusion policy).
+Further information is set out in our Inclusion policy.

 3. What are the school's policies for making provision for pupils with special educational needs (SEN), whether or not pupils have Education Health and Care Plans?

 Most of our pupils with SEN have their needs met as part of high quality teaching.
 This may include teachers adapting what they do and having different approaches to meet different learning styles, personalised learning arrangements for different pupils and a range of interventions normally provided by the school.